Medical Student Performance Evaluations

 - Draft of Personal Statement

-- Completed MSPE preparation document containing Unique Characteristics paragraph (page 3) and Personal Assessment (page 4)
+- Completed MSPE preparation document containing Noteworthy Characteristics paragraph (page 3) and Personal Assessment (page 4)

 MSPE Process and Preparation

-The MSPE is provided each October 1, via the Electronic Residency Application Services (ERAS), to all residency programs each student has applied to using that service.
-For students going through the Early Match, the letter is provided by mail on October 1 for each program specified by the student.
-October 1 is a national release date for all medical schools' use.
+The MSPE is provided each October 21, via the Electronic Residency Application Services (ERAS), to all residency programs each student has applied to using that service.
+For students going through the Early Match, the letter is provided through the SF Match Portal on October 1 for each program specified by the student.
+October 21 is a national release date for all medical schools' use.

 Your appointment will be canceled if this form is not received one week prior to your MSPE meeting.